batuhangonenc/solutions-for-cs/README.md

 #### Circular Linked List Methods
+- self_destruct(), frees all the memory using by it.

 - print (), prints circular linked list to end by head.

 - push ( datatype arg ), adds a new node with arg to circular linked list.

 - delete_at ( int pos ), removes the node in position from circular linked list.

 - insert ( int pos, node* new_head ), links the node in position to new_head and links the last element of new circular or normal linked list to the next element of the node in position.